 If you found this useful, consider joining the Patreon!

-Special thanks to the eight patrons: Cody, Sarah Gehrke, Melissa Bradley, Morgan Catha, Niklas Kokkola, Abhishaike Mahajan, Riley Fitzpatrick, and Charles Wright!
+Special thanks to the ten patrons: Milan Griffes, Alex W, Cody, Sarah Gehrke, Melissa Bradley, Morgan Catha, Niklas Kokkola, Abhishaike Mahajan, Riley Fitzpatrick, and Charles Wright!
 Abhi is also the artist who created the cover image for Most Relevant.
 Please support him on instagram, he is an amazing artist!
 I’d also like to thank Annie Vu, Chris Byrd, and Kettner Griswold for your kindness and making these projects and the podcast possible through your donations.

 If you’d like to support these projects like this, check out this page.